 The Natural Voice Leaders’ Training has been running since 1988 and the course offers a unique opportunity to attend an intensive, residential week long training, focusing on the melodic natural voice.
 It is designed for people who already run voice workshops or singing groups, those who wish to, or those who want to incorporate voice into their existing work.
 Places on the modular course are limited to 8 people.
 In addition to individual and group activities to

-help people focus on their own needs in these areas, we also look at:
+help people focus on their own needs in these areas, we a

 - working on and making the most of your own voice,